cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 ## A famous case of a biased model

-{% newthought "Probably the most well-published" %} case of a racially biased algorithm in the US: COMPAS, a program to help judges release defendants while they await trial (vs. keeping them in jail until the trial date), was biased against black defendants, even though it explicitly does not use race as one of the decision factors.
+Probably the most well-published case of a racially biased algorithm in the US: COMPAS, a program to help judges release defendants while they await trial (vs. keeping them in jail until the trial date), was biased against black defendants, even though it explicitly does not use race as one of the decision factors.

 However, there are enough other proxies for race in datasets.
 For example, using "number of arrests" as a proxy for "probability to commit a crime" is biased against minorities because the police have a history of arresting a disproportionately higher number of minorities.
 Not to mention that "arrest" and "conviction" are not necessarily correlated.